 English Language Arts, Adolescence and Young Adulthood

-The high-school level certification in English language arts requires teachers to have a bachelor's degree, three years of teaching experience, and a teaching license if required by the state, as well as a portfolio showing proficiency in teaching.
+High school certification in English language arts requires teachers to have a bachelor's degree, three years of teaching experience, and a teaching license.
+Candidates must also submit a portfolio showing proficiency in teaching.
 Applicants must pass a content examination on language arts and teaching methods.

 Health Education, Early Adolescence Through Young Adulthood

-In addition to meeting the requirements for general certification, which include a degree, teaching experience, and a graded teaching portfolio, teachers must demonstrate their content proficiency in personal health, environmental health, and interpersonal skills.
+In addition to meeting the requirements for general licensure, which include a degree, teaching experience, and a graded teaching portfolio, teachers must demonstrate their proficiency in personal health, environmental health, and interpersonal skills.

 Music, Early and Middle Childhood

-The elementary and middle school certification in music requires applicants to meet degree and teaching experience requirements, pass the portfolio requirements, and demonstrate content proficiency in music theory and history, performing techniques, and instrumental or vocal abilities.
+The elementary and middle school certification in music requires applicants to meet degree and teaching experience requirements; pass portfolio requirements; and demonstrate content proficiency in music theory and history, performing techniques, and instrumental or vocal abilities.

 Physical Education, Early Adolescence Through Young Adulthood

-To earn a certification in physical education, applicants must pass a content exam in exercise science, motor development, and physical wellness in addition to meeting the general requirements, which include teaching experience, a degree, and a graded teaching portfolio.
+To earn a certification in physical education, applicants must pass a content exam in exercise science, motor development, and physical wellness.
+They must also meet general requirements, which include teaching experience, a degree, and a graded teaching portfolio.

-The high-school level certification in social studies and history requires applicants to hold a bachelor's degree, demonstrate three years of teaching experience, and pass a teaching portfolio review.
+High school certification in social studies and history requires that applicants hold a bachelor's degree, demonstrate three years of teaching experience, and pass a teaching portfolio review.
 They must also pass a content exam covering instructional strategies, world history, and social studies.

 World Languages, Early Adolescence Through Young Adulthood

-In order to earn the certification in world languages, applicants must meet the general requirements for teaching experience, a bachelor's degree, and a graded teaching portfolio.
-In addition, they must pass a content exam covering writing and speaking knowledge of the chosen language.
+To earn certification in world languages, applicants must meet general requirements for teaching experience, hold a bachelor's degree, and submit a graded teaching portfolio.
+In addition, they must pass a content exam covering their writing and speaking knowledge of the chosen language.